eldoy/sirloin/README.md

 })
 ```
 ### REDIS PUBSUB
 If you have more than one app server for your websockets, you need pubsub to reliably send messages back to the browser.
-With pubsub, the messages go via a Redis server.
-Sirloin has built in support for pubsub, all you need to do is to [install Redis](https://redis.io) and enable it in your Sirloin config:
+With pubsub, the messages go via a [Redis server](https://redis.io), a high performance database server.

+Sirloin has built in support for pubsub, all you need to do is to [install Redis](https://redis.io/download) and enable it in your Sirloin config:
 ```javascript
 // Default config options shown const app = new Sirloin({